ni/monodrive-documentation/docs/monoDrive_home/API.md

 }
 ```

 - **type:** A string that describes the type of message being sent.
+This will be the type specified by the message that elicited this response.
 - **reference:** An integer defining the unique ID from this message.
 - **message:** The actual JSON containing all the additional meta-data for the message type.